Chicago Mild Sauce Recipe

 How long does it keep?

-Store it in the fridge in an airtight container for up to 2 weeks.
+Stored in an airtight jar in the fridge, it’ll last up to 2 weeks.

 Can I use this as a marinade?